ramboxapp/community-edition/CONTRIBUTING.md

 **If you need more help with branching, take a look at [this](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches).**

-### Set Up rambox
+### Set Up Rambox-OS

-Once you have rambox cloned, before you start the application, you first need to install all of the dependencies:
+Once you have Rambox-OS cloned, before you start the application, you first need to install all of the dependencies:

 ```bash
 # Install NPM dependencies